Silver. Purple. Fade to black.

 I read this article from The Ringer when it came out a month ago.
 It provides a lot more insight into David’s struggles, and is well worth a read.
 He’s gone, but his music lives on.

-2 Replies to “Silver.
+2 thoughts on “Silver.
 Purple.
-Fade to black.”
+Fade to black.

 Leave a Reply